General der Nachrichtenaufklärung: France

-united Kingdom
+United Kingdom

 Although similar successes were achieved against the Dutch and Belgian ciphers, Germany still failed to break into any important British procedures.
 The English desk cryptanalysts, consisting of six personnel from the HLS, were put to work while located in Bad Godesberg, but in spite of a plentiful supply of intercepts, they failed to achieve any successes.

 Supplies of cryptanalysts in the west 1939 to 1940

 When the forward intercept units moved into the field in 1939, no cryptanalysts were available.
-Oberst Kunibert Randewig, the commander of all units in the west, was able to procure a number of cryptanalysts from intercept stations around Berlin and filled that number out by calling in a number of mathematicians and linguists including translators and language interpreters from the statistical offices of insurance companies.
+Kunibert Randewig, the commander of all units in the west, was able to procure a number of cryptanalysts from intercept stations around Berlin and filled that number out by calling in a number of mathematicians and linguists including translators and language interpreters from the statistical offices of insurance companies.
 As a result, when the offensive started in April 1940, the intercept stations with the army groups, contrived to have a moderate supply of cryptanalyst personnel.